-The gaps between these frames and between the frames and the inside of the boxes in which they hang, all very intentionally respect so-called bee space.
-This are the precise gaps within the hive of between 1/4″ and 3/8″ that bees will avoid joining with comb or filling with propolis.
-By designing a beehive that reflected bee space, Langstroth came up a solution that worked well for the bees but also made the management of the beehive much easier for the beekeeper.
+The gaps between these frames, and between the frames and the inside of the boxes in which they hang, all very intentionally respect so-called bee space.
+These are the precise gaps within the hive of between 1/4″ and 3/8″ that bees will avoid joining with comb or filling with propolis.
+By designing a beehive that reflected bee space, Langstroth came up with a solution that worked well for the bees but also made the management of the beehive much easier for the beekeeper.

 By the way, although bee space was first proposed by Langstroth in his hive, it is used as a key design factor in all successful hive designs today, including the Warre and Top Bar.

 The expandability of the Langstroth is achieved by supporting the addition of boxes on top of existing ones.
 These are often called supers and come in various depths – deep, medium and shallow.

 An essential aspect of the Langstroth is that dimensions are well-documented and effectively standard.
 This means it is easy and feasible to purchase components from different manufacturers.

 The Warre beehive, in some ways, look like a mini-Langstroth, with its square boxes.
 Like the Langstroth, it is also named after its designer, in this case a certain French monk called Abbé Émile Warré.
 His guiding principle was to design a beehive mirroring the type of space bees choose in a natural setting.
 The inside of the resultant design is intended to be similar to that of a hollow tree, a common choice for wild bees.